API Reference

 bash

-curl -X POST http://YOUR_SERVER/v1/auth/login \
+curl -X POST https://YOUR_SERVER/api/v1/auth/login \

 -H "Content-Type: application/json" \

 -d '{"username": "admin@company.com", "password": "yourpassword"}'Response sets an auth_token HttpOnly cookie (7-day expiry).
-The token is NOT included in the JSON response for XSS protection.
+The JWT token is used for subsequent requests.

 Using the Token